 Mount Type

-While the tripod can be a bit wobbly, adding weights or using anti-vibration pads significantly improves stability.
+Despite the tripod being a bit wobbly, adding weight or anti-vibration pads greatly improves stability.

 Portability